 It is possible to work while you are here as a student under any of the Citizenship and Immigration Canada’s work programs for students.
 You can:

 Work on campus - You can work at the institution where you are studying without a work permit, see eligibility criteria.

-Work off campus - You can apply for a work permit to work off campus if you are a full-time student at a publicly assisted college or university.
+Work off campus - You can work off campus if you are a full-time student at a designated learning institution.
 Your spouse or common-law partner can also apply for a work permit for the duration of your study permit.

 Work as a Co-op student or Intern - You need to apply for a Co-op work permit if work experience is part of your academic program.